S.P. Greaney loves trying new drink recipes and DIY drink kits.

 - Add the remaining juniper berries, which should come to about 1 teaspoon to the 200 ml of vodka and let them sit in the vodka for 6 days.

 - On day 7 add the remaining 1 teaspoon of botanicals to the vodka and the juniper berries mix and let them sit for an additional 6 days.

-Total time: This version of gin takes a whole 12 days to make.
+Total time: This version takes a whole 12 days to make.

 The booklet does not tell you exactly what type of herbs and flowers are in the botanicals sachet.
 It's hard to know what is causing the vodka to change color.

 When the gin is ready to be filtered, you use the cotton filter included in the kit to strain the vodka that is now considered gin.
 I rinsed the filter under water first before using it.